What is a chargeback in payment processing?

 • Defective merchandise

-• Customer claims merchandise not received
+• The customer claims merchandise was not received

 In the end, this is where the customer is always right (mostly).
 It is really important to set expectations as a merchant.
 Setting expectations on your refund policy will help you with reducing chargebacks.
 There are a number of things you can do to reduce the number of chargebacks.
 The better you set expectations, the less likely you will see chargebacks.